 The information tables will also feature a book giveaway.
 Titles will include Disability Visibility: First-Person Stories from the Twenty-First Century by Alice Wong, Disability and the Way of Jesus: Holistic Healing in the Gospels and the Church by Bethany McKinney Fox, Care Work: Dreaming Disability Justice by Leah Lakshmi Piepzna-Samarasinha, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist by Judith Heumann and Kristen Joiner, The Electricity of Every Living Thing: A Woman’s Walk in the Wild to Find Her Way Home by Katherine May, and Different, Not Less: A Neurodivergent’s Guide to Embracing Your True Self and Finding Your Happily Ever After by Chloé Hayden.
 The cookie and book giveaways are sponsored by the Seaver Student Success Center.

 In addition, the Pepperdine Libraries Genesis Lab makerspace will make its 3D printers available to allow participants to design their own small mobility aid or device to assist with daily tasks.

 Monday, March 13 | 12:40 PM to 1:30 PM | Caruso Classroom D and Virtual

 Join a discussion with the Caruso School of Law Moot Court Team and Trial Team about overcoming stage fright and the fear of public speaking through the lens of disability.
-Virtual participation is available via Zoom.
+Virtual participation will be available.